 LaunchDarkly targeting rules enable testing with real production traffic, starting with internal users and beta testers.
 For example, targeting rules like user.email contains "@yourcompany.com" or user.segment = "beta_testers" serve the new config only to specific groups.
 This catches issues that only appear with actual user interactions.

-Guarded rollout with guardrails
+Guarded rollout with release guardrail metrics

-Traffic increases gradually (0% - 1% - 10% - 50% - 100%) while guardrail metrics monitor quality at each stage.
+Traffic increases gradually (0% - 1% - 10% - 50% - 100%) while release guardrail metrics monitor quality at each stage.
 Configure metrics for error rate, latency, and satisfaction in LaunchDarkly, and they’ll automatically track each rollout stage.
 If quality degrades, LaunchDarkly alerts you or pauses the rollout.

 Guarded Release Dashboard